michelesr/thesis/src/mvaa.md

 containers:

 - `web`: a Python web application server
-- `db`: the *PostgreSQL* @wikipedia-psql database management system
+- `db`: the *PostgreSQL*  database management system

 Docker Compose use a simple syntax to define ports exposing, volumes mounting, and containers linking.
-All this function are wrapped from Docker container engine, so they work exactly as explained previously.
+All these functions are wrapped from Docker container engine, so they work exactly as explained previously.
 In this example the `web` component image is built from the Dockerfile, while the image for `db` is pulled from Docker Hub image registry.
 To build and run the application: